Hsu-Lae-Waddy/-a-car-rental-agency/README.md

-Very simple  software application for a car rental agency
+Very simple  software application for a car rental agency....

 That output look like
 ***Welcome to our car rental agency.***